Kingxukai/linux/Documentation/trace/events.rst

   ret = dynevent_arg_add(cmd, &arg);

-The arg object is first initialized using dynevent_arg_init() and in this case the parameters are NULL or 0, which means there's no optional sanity-checking function or separator appended to the end of the arg.
+The arg object is first initialized using dynevent_arg_init() and in this case the woke parameters are NULL or 0, which means there's no optional sanity-checking function or separator appended to the woke end of the arg.

 Here's another more complicated example using an 'arg pair', which is